Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 • Adventure guide

-Once you decide on what type of business you want to start, the next step to getting your business started is to research the market and start planning.
+Once you decide on what type of business you want to start, the next step is to research the market and start planning.

-Market research involves gathering data and information about the market you want to enter, including who your customers are, who your competitors are, and the location and needs of your potential customers.
+This involves gathering data and information about the market you want to enter, including who your customers are, your competitors, and the location and needs of your potential customers.

 • How much do they earn?